Axia-Tech/AXIA-wiki/docs/learn/learn-parachains.md

 of the parachain, and produce new block candidates to pass to the Relay Chain validators for verification and inclusion in the shared state of AXIASolar.
 The incentivization of a collator node is an implementation detail of the parachain.
-They are not required to be staked on the Relay Chain or own DOT tokens unless stipulated to do so by the parachain implementation.
+They are not required to be staked on the Relay Chain or own SOLAR tokens unless stipulated to do so by the parachain implementation.

 The AXIASolar Host (PH) requires that the state transitions performed on parachains to be specified as a Wasm executable.
 Proofs of new state transitions that occur on a parachain must be validated